 3. Regular Tank Maintenance

-Depending on the size of the filter once or twice a month it necessary to clean it.
+Depending on the size of the filter once or twice a month it is necessary to clean it.

 If you have a sponge filter, just rinse it in aquarium water.
 Do not clean it in tap water, because you will kill off beneficial bacteria.

-Do the same with internal or external filter.
+Do the same with internal or external filters.
 Rinse the sponge and the biological filter media with aquarium water.
 Don’t expose them for too long to air and don’t let it to dry out, because you want to keep the colony of beneficial bacteria intact.

 It is also good to vacuum the substrate of your tank at least once a month.
 If you can, do some minor vacuuming every time you do a water change.
 This will help removing a lot of mock, which is a huge source for ammonia.

 Cleaning the glass of your fish tank is not necessary but for the looks, you should do it once a week.

 The best way to combat diseases is to prevent them.
 However, occasionally your fish can get sick.

 It is important to start the treatment for that particular disease as soon as you see any sign of a problem.
 Early treatment can save your fish’s life.